 Empty the entire water system.
 Blow out the residual water from the water pipes (0.5 bar max.).
 Leave the water taps on in central position.
-Leave the safety/drainage valve (if there is one) and all drain cocks open.
-Observe the notes in chapter 11
+Leave all drain cocks open.
+Observe the notes in chapter 11.

 12.7.2 Winter lay-up